Institute of Resource Ecology

 The Institute of Resource Ecology (IRE) performs research to protect humans and the environment from hazards caused by pollutants resulting from technical processes that produce energy and raw materials.

 Treating technology and ecology as a unity is the major scientific challenge in assuring the safety of technical processes and gaining their public acceptance.
-Our research is conducted within the Research Field Energy of the Helmholtz-Association.
 The IRE investigates the ecological risks exerted by radioactive and non-radioactive metals in the context of nuclear waste disposal, the production of energy in nuclear power plants and in processes along the value chain of metalliferous raw materials.

 Spectroscopic, microscopic, and biological methods are implemented in controlled areas allowing radiochemical studies that can be performed only at a few places in Europe.
 The Institute runs the XAS station for Radiochemistry of the Rossendorf Beamline, at the European Synchrotron Radiation Facility (ESRF) in Grenoble (France).

-The gained knowledge contributes to the following two Helmholtz-Programmes:
+The gained knowledge contributes to the following two Programs within the Research Field "Energy" of the Helmholtz-Association:

 Our research focuses on the safety aspects of current and future reactors to advise policy and to effectively influence the international safety standards and practices.
 This requires sound research on the development of methods for analyses of transients and postulated accidents.